yktoo/yktoo.com/content/blog/posts/0327/index.en.md

 The run was expectedly called [Ijsselsteinloop](http://www.ijsselsteinloop.nl/) ("Ijsselstein run").

-This time my result of **1:49:01** didn't beat the record, but it was just a minute more than the {{< a "0320" "previous run at De Haar" >}}.
+This time my result of **1:49:01** didn't beat the record, but it was just a minute more than the [previous run at De Haar](0320).
 Which is not bad, considering sauna-like conditions and even a short rain-shower!

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/we8r7srmubcu1120.jpg" "The author finishing." >}}